lytbfml/Nemolib_App/README.md

 ```
 ng serve
 ```
 Note the server address will be localhost:4200, however you can change it to 4201 by add `--port 4201`
+And change the permission of the labelg program: `chmod u+x src/main/resources/labelg`

 ## Advanced Topics

+#### Future Work
+Current the frontend reads the results from the backend and process the result string to display.
+It is useable but there are plenty of smarter ways to do this.
+For example, update the output section of the Nemolibrary so the frontend can receive more modularized data.